awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-doc-api-steps-use.md

 documentDynamoDbTable.putItem(personDocument);
 ```

 After you read an enhanced document instance from DynamoDB, you can extract the individual attribute values using getters as shown in the following code snippet\.
-You can alternatively extract the complete content to a JSON string as shown in the last part of the example code\.
+Alternatively, you can extract the complete content to a JSON string as shown in the last part of the example code\.

 ```
         // Read the item.